Claude Code vs Make (Integromat): Which is Better in 2026?

 Choose Make (Integromat) if you need:

-- ✓ Automating multi-app business processes
+- ✓ Automating business processes across multiple apps

-- ✓ Data transformation between applications
+- ✓ Data transformation and routing between systems

 Switching Between Them